20 Alberta Hikes That Will BLOW You Away

 Mount Allan

 Mount Allan is a popular hike in Kananaskis, but it is a long day with significant elevation gain.
-Mount Allan is no short hike with a distance of 15.8 km and an elevation gain of 1,485 meters.
+With a distance of 15.8 km and an elevation gain of 1,485 meters, Mount Allan is no short hike.
 This hike takes you to a mountain summit without scrambling or anything technical.
-I love the hike up Mount Allan as you gain elevation steadily almost the entire time, without any extremely steep sections.
+I love the hike up Mount Allan because you gain elevation steadily almost the entire time without any extremely steep sections.

 Mount Allan can be a point-to-point hike or an out-and-back hike.
 Mount Allan via Centennial Ridge links Ribbon Creek and Dead Man’s Flats.
 You can do the entire traverse for a long day, especially those with two cars.
 We only had one car and decided to start our journey at Centennial Ridge trailhead, where we had a steady but easy incline up into the valley and would return the same way.